Shi-chang/project-blog-springboot/README.md

 # Acknowledgements

-I would like to thank the instructor of the course, Ramesh Fadatare from Udemy, for providing this informative course in a efficient way, as well as his quick responses to questions.
+I would like to thank the instructor of the course, Ramesh Fadatare from Udemy, for providing this informative course in a efficient way, responding to questions in a timely manner and spending extra time explaining what's under the hood behind the framework.